 Hall’s Apple Market, Brockville

 You’ve likely dropped by a Hall’s stall at one of Ottawa’s farmers’ markets, but did you know you can also visit the original Hall’s Apple Market near Brockville?
 If you can think of a product made from apples, you can likely buy it here: anything from cran-apple cider to apple syrup, apple butter and apple cider vinegar.
 Spread across 80 acres and growing 29 varieties of apples, this family-owned business—which dates back to 1947—even sells apple wood and apple peelers.
-Open Monday to Saturday year round, and on Sundays from Labour Day until Christmas.
+Open seven days a week, year round.
 2930 2nd Concession Road, Brockville

 BUSL Cider, Mallorytown

 Family-owned BUSL Cider is located on a 280-acre farm in Mallorytown, about halfway between Brockville and Gananoque.
 It makes a wide range of apple ciders, including straight-up apple, apple-pear, apple-cherry, apple-haskap and—intriguingly—apple-raspberry-hibiscus.
+(Not all flavours may be available at any given time.)
 Relax with snacks and a cider on the patio overlooking the duck ponds or take a tour of the cider-making operation.
-Open Friday through Sunday.
+Open Thursday through Sunday.
 75 Quabbin Road, Mallorytown

 Apple orchards west of downtown Ottawa